I live near the Canada/USA border.

-The second stage is called “Individualism.”
-At this stage people make moral judgements based on self interest.
+- The second stage is called “Individualism.”
+At this stage, people make moral judgments based on self-interest.

-Some face moral choices based on a perceived duty to “maintain social order.”
-This forth level begins to consider society as a whole in moral decisions, but sees the rules and laws as coming from an authority.
+- Some face moral choices based on a perceived duty to “maintain social order.”
+This fourth level begins to consider society as a whole in moral decisions but sees the rules and laws as coming from an authority.

-The last level approaches moral judgements with ” Universal Principles” in mind.
+- The last level approaches moral judgments with ” Universal Principles” in mind.
 These abstract principles are arrived at through moral reasoning.
 Then they are internalized and followed even if they come into conflict with society’s rules and laws.

-The last two levels actually allow for some flexibility in ones approach to rules and laws, but, ironically, neither would accept cutting in line under these circumstances.
+The last two levels actually allow for some flexibility in one’s approach to rules and laws, but neither would accept cutting in line under these circumstances.